15 Seniors Head To College Early

 When the semester starts, UNH will pay for tuition but not for textbooks.
 Staff at HSC have offered to host a fundraiser for their star students’ books if need be.

-Strand said in years past, students enrolled in UNH’s Outstanding Senior program have enjoyed a key stepping stone to the college experience: They enroll full-time at college, taking four or five classes, with UNH mentors to help them through.
-But they’ll still be HSC kids.
+Strand said in years past, students enrolled in UNH’s Outstanding Senior program have enjoyed a stepping stone to the college experience: They enroll full-time at college, taking four or five classes, with UNH mentors to help them through.
+But they’ll still be HSC students.
 Their UNH classes will count towards graduation from HSC.
 They’ll go to the prom and walk in graduation.
 And they’ll still have high school staff to rely on for help.

 “We’re crushed they’re not going to be in our building,” Strand said, “but this is a great opportunity.”